renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 {% endhighlight %}

-> We show above how you can use `then` ... `else` directly in a single expression... you just need something that evaluates to a Boolean before `then`, and an expression that evaluates to some value in case that's true and another in case that's not.
+> We show above how you can use `then` ... `else` directly in a single expression... you just need something that evaluates to a Boolean before `then`, and an expression that evaluates to some value in case that's true and another in case that's false.

 Any number of types can be part of a union.
 Here are some examples: